Best Japanese Restaurants in Melbourne for Sushi & Sake

 Yaki Nau

-Yaki Nau is where fire meets finesse—an electric, smoke-kissed Japanese BBQ joint channeling Tokyo’s backstreets.
+Yaki Nau is where fire meets finesse—an electric, smoke-kissed Japanese BBQ joint channelling Tokyo’s backstreets.
 At this late-night den, you’re the grill master, searing M9-grade Wagyu, seafood, and skewers over open flame.
-Ex-Nobu chef Hugo Mai brings the heat, pairing bold flavors with ice-cold Asahi.
+Ex-Nobu chef Hugo Mai brings the heat, pairing bold flavours with ice-cold Asahi.
 Neon-lit, sake-fuelled, and unapologetically rowdy—this is Japanese dining with soul.

 Queens Place, S7/370 Queen Street, Melbourne